 Socializing can be stressful.
-Much less doing so in a second language!
+Not to mention doing so in a second language!

 Knowing a few handy phrases will not only help you avoid social awkwardness, it will allow you to build great new connections with people around you, and take your Chinese conversations to the next levels.